For information about the Pottawattomie Countly Landlord Association, contact Dianne Willenborg, 402-290-3538, or pdwillenborg@gmail.com

 Monthly Meetings

-The Pottawattamie County Landlord Association meets the 2nd Thursday of every month, except in June and July.
+The Pottawattomie County Landlord Association meets the 2nd Thursday of every month, except in June and July.
 We meet at Key Realty, 501 South Main Street in Council Bluffs, Iowa.
 You can park in the back and enter there.
 The meeting is downstairs.

 The Board meeting will start at 5:30 P.M.
 Dinner will start at 6:30 p.m. and the meeting at 7:00 p.m. as usual and end about 8:30 p.m.